top of page

 The adjective 'inconsolable' has its etymological roots in two components: 'in-' and 'consolable.'
 'In-' is a prefix that often conveys negation or reversal, while 'consolable' is derived from the Latin word 'consolari,' meaning 'to console' or 'to comfort.'
 Therefore, 'inconsolable' literally means 'not able to be consoled.'
 It describes a state of being extremely sad or distressed to the point where one cannot find comfort or solace.
 When someone is described as 'inconsolable,' it signifies that their grief or distress is so profound that conventional forms of comfort and consolation are ineffective.
 The etymology of 'inconsolable' underscores its historical connection to the idea of being beyond comfort, emphasizing the depth of sorrow or distress that it conveys.

-Quiz: Find the meaning of the adjective inconsolable:
+Find the correct meaning of the adjective inconsolable:

 Try Again!